Which belt to wear with your shoes?

 Belt and semi-formal shoes

-Semi-formal shoes: this is a fairly broad category in which we put everything that is less formal than “suit” type shoes but more formal than sneakers.
+Semi-formal shoes: This is a fairly broad category that includes anything that is less formal than "suit" type shoes but more formal than sneakers.

-We are therefore talking about pairs like moccasins , brogues, desert boots , lace-up boots.
+So we are talking about pairs like loafers , brogues, desert boots , lace-up boots.
 All leather shoes from workwear brands can have their place here (Red Wing, Yuketen , Paraboot , Kleman , etc.).

-This is also where non-smooth leather shoes will go: grained, suede, oily to name the most common.
+This is also where shoes made of non-smooth leather will go: grained, suede, oily to name the most common.

-1. Should we pair the belt with the shoes?
+1. Should we match the belt with the shoes?

 You can combine the two: